-- (v) misuse of position; - (vi) bringing the Council in to disrepute; and - (vii) not having regard to advice provided by officers. - 1.11 We have concluded that:- - (a) Councillor Gillard was acting in an official capacity in relation to some of the conduct alleged to have occurred; - (b) Councillor Gillard was not acting in an official capacity when he telephoned a Councillor; - (c) whilst challenging, Councillor Gillard's conduct towards the Council's employees did not constitute a breach of the Code of Conduct; - (d) Councillor Gillard did not use his position improperly by backing a candidate at a by-election; - (e) Councillor Gillard did not fail to have regard to advice provided by officers; - (f) Councillor Gillard did not bring his office or the authority in to disrepute. - (g) however, Councillor Gillard did disclose confidential information which was a breach of the Code of Conduct: - 1.12 Our conclusion is that there has been a breach of the Code of Conduct of the authority concerned by Councillor Gillard.
+- (v) bringing the Council in to disrepute, and - (vi) not having regard to the advice of officers. - 1.11 We have concluded that:- - (a) Councillor O'Nolan was acting in an official capacity in relation to some of the conduct alleged to have occurred; - (b) Councillor O'Nolan was not acting in an official capacity when he was quoted in an article in the San Francisco Chronical; - (c) whilst challenging, Councillor O'Nolan's conduct towards other Councillors and the Council's employees was not disrespectful or bullying and did not constitute a breach of the Code of Conduct; - (d) Councillor O'Nolan did not bring his office or the authority in to disrepute; - (e) Councillor O'Nolan did not breach that part of the Code of Conduct which deals with having regard to the advice of officers; - (f) however, Councillor O'Nolan did disclose confidential information to the press which was a breach of the Code of Conduct. - 1.12 Our conclusion is that there has been a breach of the Code of Conduct of the authority concerned by Councillor O'Nolan.

-2. Councillor Gillard's official details
+2. Councillor O'Nolan's official details

-- 2.1 Councillor Gillard was first elected to Woodbridge Town Council (The Council) in 2014. - 2.2 Councillor Gillard signed a declaration of acceptance of office most recently on 26 May 2015. - 2.3 We are not aware of whether Councillor Gillard has received training on the Councillors' Code of Conduct.
+- 2.1 Councillor O'Nolan was first elected to Woodbridge Town Council (The Council) in May 2015. - 2.2 Councillor O'Nolan signed a declaration of acceptance of office most recently on 12 May 2015. - 2.3 We are not aware whether Councillor O'Nolan has received training on the Councillors' Code of Conduct.